estnltk/estnltk-workflows/enc_workflows/readme.md

 # Workflows for processing Estonian National Corpus 2023

-This folder contains workflows for processing the vert format Estonian National Corpus 2023 (_Eesti keele koondkorpus_) with EstNLTK.
+This folder contains workflows for processing Estonian National Corpus 2023 (_Eesti keele koondkorpus_) with EstNLTK.
+Here are scripts for: a) converting the vert format corpus files into EsNLTK's JSON documents; b) adding different annotation layers (syntax, clauses, timexes and named entities) to JSON documents, c) inserting JSON documents into a [Postgres database](https://www.postgresql.org/) (and updating the database).

 ---